TechnoMageKOMT/Programming_Notes/JavaScript/jQuery/AAB_Events.md

 ### hover

+The same syntax is used as above, but additional functionality is possible.
+Two events fire when the mouse is hovered over an element.
+The first is when the mouse enters the element and the second when the mouse leaves it.

-Takes two functions as arguments.
+Two functions can therefore be passed as arguments.
 The first is for mouseenter and the second for mouseleave.

 ```JavaScript
 $('target').hover(function(){